furqansiddiqui/secp256k1-rpc/README.md

 * Intended purpose of this project is to **run locally** in your system.
 It is **NOT** recommended to deploy it elsewhere and connect to it remotely.
 It is even highly discouraged to use it over LAN/vLAN (however any vulnerability depends on your use-case and threat model).
+* Real security threat are NOT really the incoming connections from outside, but instead the real security threat is when this RPC server is deployed elsewhere and attempt to connect to it remotely.
+TCP by nature is not secure and data packets are visible to attackers. **Run and use locally!**

 ## Before Starting